Ehtishamul-Hassan/Ehtishamul-Hassan/README.md

 <img align="right" width="300" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ehtishamul-hassan&layout=compact&theme=dark" alt="Top Languages">

-I'm a developer with a background in full-stack (Java, Spring Boot, React) who is now passionately pursuing a career in **Cloud Computing and DevOps**.
+I'm a developer with a background in full-stack (Java, Spring Boot, React) and now passionately pursuing a career in **Cloud Computing and DevOps**.

 My journey has led me to focus on multi-cloud environments, and I am driven to build, automate, and scale resilient infrastructure.
 I am committed to succeeding and becoming an expert in this field.